Writing schedule expressions

 Schedule specific branches

-Section titled “Schedule specific branches”If you want more than the default branch behavior, use the object form:
+Section titled “Schedule specific branches”By default, scheduled runs fire on the main branch only.
+To specify different branches, use the object form:

 on: schedule: run: weekly on monday around 09:00 branches: - main - release/*This is useful when scheduled automation should run on release branches as well as main.